apache/echarts-doc/en/option/series/treemap.md

 ### id(string)

 the id of each tree node. id is not necessarily to be set.
-If some node need to be changed by API，it needs id to locate.
+If some node need to be changed by API, it needs id to locate.

 ### name(string)